 6. All The Money in the World (2017)

-Ridley Scott’s ‘All the Money in the World’ is the true ordeal of the events revolving around the kidnapping of John Paul Getty III, the grandson of business magnate and once the richest man in the world, J. Paul Getty.
+Ridley Scott’s ‘All the Money in the World’ is the actual ordeal of the events revolving around the kidnapping of John Paul Getty III, the grandson of business magnate and once the wealthiest man in the world, J. Paul Getty.
 The film covers the search for 16-year-old Getty III after his rich grandad publicly refused to pay for the ransom amount asked by his abductors to grant his safe release from captivity.
-‘All the Money in the World’ is a captivating drama that enthralls the viewers with its dark but effective tone and, as well as the detrimental but heart-throbbing direction of Scott.
+‘All the Money in the World’ is a captivating drama that enthralls the viewers with its dark but compelling tone and, as well as the detrimental but heart-throbbing direction of Scott.
 The film stars Christopher Plummer, Michelle Williams, and Mark Wahlberg, among whom Plummer easily and expansively shines the most with his entertaining, scary, and far-from-subtle portrayal of J. Paul.
 You may watch the film here.

 5. High and Low (1963)